Nishan8583/sec_notes/forensics/windows_storage.md

  - `$UsnJrnl` the Update Sequence Number (USN) Journal.
 It is present in the `$Exten`d record.
 It contains information about all the files that were changed in the file system and the reason for the change.
 It is also called the change journal.
  - `**MFT Explorer**` Tool from https://ericzimmerman.github.io/#!index.md to help explore. `MFTECmd.exe -f <path-to-$MFT-file ex: C:/$MFT> --csv <path-to-save-results-in-csv>`.
  - Tip, can view the output file with `EzViewer`.
 Also make sure u see hidden files in C:

+# Recover deleted files
+ - Use `autopsy`, deleted files will have red `x` mark on them, also create disk image and stuffs.